-Application Opens

-June 1, 2023

-Vist: sciencetalentsearch.smapply.org

-Technical Support Deadline November 7, 2023 at 8:00 pm Eastern Time

-Students submitting a technical support request by this date and time are guaranteed that the problem reported will be resolved before the Application Deadline.
-The Society cannot guarantee that requests for technical assistance will be resolved if submitted after this date and time.

-Application Deadline

-November 8, 2023 at 8:00 pm Eastern Time

-All parts of the application must be received by the Society by this date and time, including recommendations.
-Recommendations must be submitted by the recommendation provider by this date and time.
-No portions of the application will be accepted after the deadline for any reason.
-Materials are only accepted through the online application portal.
+Technical Support Deadline November 6, 2024 at 8:00 pm Eastern Time the problem reported will be resolv upport request by this date and time are guaranteed that yed before the Application Deadline.
+The Society cannot cal assistance will be resolved if submitted after this Application Deadline November 7, 2024 at 8:00 pm Eastern Time All parts of the application must be recommendations.
+No portions of e received by the Society by this date and time, including f the application will be accepted after the deadline for ecepted through the online application portal.

-Top 300 Scholars Announced January 10, 2024

-Top 40 Finalists Announced January 24, 2024

-Regeneron Science Talent Search Finals Week March 7-13, 2024

-Top 10 Winners Announced March 12, 2024